paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 Adhesive, abrasive and fretting wear show common behaviour, and it is commonly agreed that for these types the adhesive wear mechanism plays a dominant role.
 A general wear model with a focus on **adhesive wear** is presented in {numref}`meca_4_7_1_1`.

-**Lubricated wear** is related to the degradation of the lubricant or the lubricant reservoir in lubricated contacts.
+**Lubricated wear** is related to the {term}`degradation <Degradation>` of the lubricant or the lubricant reservoir in lubricated contacts.
 This regime is typical for bearings, with analytical models provided in {numref}`meca_4_7_1_2` for solid lubricated bearings (particularly bearing cages), and in {numref}`meca_4_7_1_3` for fluid lubricated bearings.

 Finally, **fatigue wear** is caused by cyclic loading and corresponding crack formation.
 It is the dominant bearing {term}`failure mechanism <Failure mechanism>` in on-ground applications, where bearing life is traditionally modelled based on the Lundberg-Palmgren theory {cite:t}`mec-PalmgrenDieLV` with empirical formulas for the “basic life” of a bearing (corresponding to the number of revolutions at which 10% of the bearings have failed).
-However, in space applications, bearing lifetime is almost never limited by material fatigue, but instead by the degradation of the lubricant {cite:t}`mec-TEC-MSM`.
+However, in space applications, bearing lifetime is almost never limited by material fatigue, but instead by the {term}`degradation <Degradation>` of the lubricant {cite:t}`mec-TEC-MSM`.
 For this reason, fatigue wear is not discussed any further in the following.

 (meca_4_7_1_1)=
 ### Adhesive wear